 Once the work of carpet-shopping and laying is all said and done, don’t forget to take care of your new carpets.

 After all, you spent a lot of time and money in this mini home-makeover, so you’ll want to take good care of your carpet just like you would a new car.
-After the newly-installed carpets have received some foot traffic, have them professionally cleaned once a year to rid them of germs and allergens.
+Have your new carpets professionally cleaned once a year to rid them of germs and allergens.
 This will help them last even longer.